fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_systemp_system_ntp.html.markdown

 * `ntpserver` - Ntpserver.
 The structure of `ntpserver` block is documented below.
 * `ntpsync` - Enable/disable setting the FortiGate system time by synchronizing with an NTP Server.
 Valid values: `disable`, `enable`.

+* `server_mode` - Enable/disable FortiGate NTP Server Mode.
+Your FortiGate becomes an NTP server for other devices on your network.
+The FortiGate relays NTP requests to its configured NTP server.
+Valid values: `disable`, `enable`.

+* `source_ip` - <i>Support meta variable</i> Source IP address for communication to the NTP server.
 * `source_ip6` - Source IPv6 address for communication to the NTP server.
 * `syncinterval` - NTP synchronization interval (1 - 1440 min).
 * `type` - Use the FortiGuard NTP server or any other available NTP Server.
 Valid values: `fortiguard`, `custom`.